ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 You can even write a SQL query against a glob expression of Parquet files in S3 as your "table."
 **That's really cool!**
+(If you've been around the space, you may recognize this concept from AWS Athena and others.)

 ### Speed